CamelClarkson/Morphed-Face-Detector/README.md

 # Morphed Face Detector
-A MobileNetV2 based morphed face detector trained on a variety of morphs.
+A MobileNetV2 based morphed face detector trained against a large database of [morphs](https://arxiv.org/abs/2012.05344).
 The morph detector works on images of resolution 1024 x 1024 and is trained against StyleGAN, OpenCV, and FaceMorpher morphs on the FERET and Face Research Lab London (FRLL) databases.

 ## Setup